 - In GA 360 - Segmenting by the Client IDs of users who hit your Salesforce goal completion and using a lookback window (say, a year).
 By analyzing the previous behavior for those users, you can go through Closed Won goal completions deal by deal and see what content and traffic (or the combinations of both) that lead the user to this eventual conversion.
 Mind blown!

-- In Data Studio – This is even simpler in Data Studio.
-With Data Studio’s feature of filter controls, you can simply have a filter control for client ID, and use your metric based on the Salesforce goal (goal completions, goal value, etc.) Set a longer lookback window, choose your completed Closed Won Client ID, and you’ve got your full view of their long-term behavior.
+- In Looker Studio - This is even simpler with Looker Studio’s feature of filter controls, you can simply have a filter control for client ID, and use your metric based on the Salesforce goal (goal completions, goal value, etc.) Set a longer lookback window, choose your completed Closed Won Client ID, and you’ve got your full view of their long-term behavior.
 This can done for either a single deal, or all deals in aggregate.

 By understanding both the characteristics of the Salesforce data set itself, and how Client ID functions overall, you can set yourself up for user journey analysis for your Sales cycle.